 Source: Eric Martin, “Cocaine Output in Andes Region Falls 10% Amid Eradication Effort,” Bloomberg, July 9, 2013.

-Colombian police reported that 786 criminal gangs were broken up within the country in 2012.
-In addition to the actions against the organized crime groups, police and security forces captured 242 drug traffickers and extradited 192 traffickers to foreign nations.
+Criminal justice programs in Colombia reported that 786 criminal gangs were broken up within the country in 2012.
+In addition to the actions against the organized crime groups, police and security services captured 242 drug traffickers and extradited 192 traffickers to foreign nations.

 40 drug trafficking networks were also dismantled by police.

 Police also reported on actions targeting microtrafficking, or street level drug dealing.
-Through their operations, law enforcement seized 99,184 kilograms of cocaine, 132,182 tablets of synthetic drugs such as ecstasy, and 292,220 kilograms of marijuana.
+Through their operations, government security agents seized 99,184 kilograms of cocaine, 132,182 tablets of synthetic drugs such as ecstasy, and 292,220 kilograms of marijuana.

 2,038 people who involved in kidnapping and ransom incidents were also arrested in 2012.